yash-khanna/lab-gotta-catch-em-all/README.md

 Right-click on the project -> go to Run as -> Run on server.
 You can check the output in eclipse browser or in your browser.

 ## Testing
+Go to JAVA Resources -> src/testing -> go inside all classes and remove the comments.
+CTRL + / is the shortcut for uncommenting all lines.
 Right-click on the project -> go to Run as -> Junit Test.
 All the test cases must be evaluated.